wandexdev/singletier-aws-architecture/bash-bootstrap/README.md

 ![html user data](htmluserdata.png)

 ### Limitation:
 Well it failed to show the hostname as it kept returning the `$(Hostname -f) as a normal string.
+Im assuming the html formatting made it this way.
+.......
+I'll definately do more research